 Opening Day Balance Sheet – Cash

-The opening day cash balance forms part of the opening balance sheet of the business, and includes amounts which are held by a business in the form of notes and coins (e.g. petty cash) or which are held at a bank in the form of on demand deposits such as current accounts and savings accounts.
+The opening day cash balance forms part of the opening balance sheet of the business.
+The cash balance includes notes and coins and amounts held at a bank such as current and savings accounts.

 Cash Opening Balance in the Financial Projection